 Vietnamese cuisine is culturally varied – there are said to be nearly 500 different traditional dishes that include exotic meats (but think twice before you eat a rare animal) and fantastic vegetarian creations (often prepared to replicate meat and fish dishes).
 However, the staple of Vietnamese cuisine is plain white rice dressed up with a plethora of vegetables, fish (which is common in Vietam), meat, spices and sauces.

-2. Traditional costumes of Vietnam
+2. The Traditional costumes

 Vietnam’s 54 ethnic groups have unique traditional costumes, each reflecting their culture and identity.
 Traditional Vietnamese clothing evolved over time, influenced by the preferences of regional rulers.
 Before the Nguyen Dynasty, people had more freedom in their attire.
 However, during the Nguyen era, strict regulations dictated the styles and colors permitted for commoners.

-Examples of traditional costumes include the Áo giao lĩnh, a cross-collared robe for men, and the Áo Tứ Thân, a four-part dress for women.
+Examples of national costumes include the Áo giao lĩnh, a cross-collared robe for men, and the Áo Tứ Thân, a four-part dress for women.
 Peasants in the north wore the Áo cánh, while southern peasants preferred the Áo bà ba, resembling silk pajama-like outfits.
 Color codes also reflected social status; during the Nguyen Dynasty, only monarchs wore gold, while nobles favored purple and red.
 Over time, headgear also evolved, with the Non La (conical hat) becoming a cultural symbol.

-3. Art & Literature of Vietnam
+3. Art & Literature

 Vietnamese literature has transitioned from romanticism to realism over time.
 It comprises two main forms: folk and literature, both of which developed simultaneously.
 Folk literature includes fairy tales, legends, humorous stories, and epic poems.
 Written literature, once crafted in Cham and Nom scripts, primarily featured poetry and prose.
 Today, they are written in the official language and include short stories, dramas, and novels.

-4. Religion and philosophy of Vietnam
+4. Religion and philosophy

 Four great philosophies and religions have shaped the spiritual life of the Vietnamese culture and therefore the nation: Confucianism, Taoism, Buddhism and Christianity.
 Over the centuries, Confucianism, Taoism and Buddhism have melded with popular Chinese beliefs and ancient Vietnamese animism to form what is known as Tam Giao (or ‘Triple Religion’).